 About Maritime Resources Corp:

 Maritime Resources holds 100% of the Green Bay Property, located near Springdale, Newfoundland and Labrador.
-The property hosts the past producing Hammerdown gold mine and the Orion gold deposit, separated by a 1.5 km distance, that sits within a strong deformation zone with an overall strike length of 4000 metres.
-As well the Lochinvar base metals/precious metals deposit sits to the north end of the Rumbullion.
+The property hosts the past producing Hammerdown gold mine and the Orion gold deposit separated by a 1.5 km distance that sits within an overall strike length of 4000 metres.

-The results show positive economics, strong internal rate of return, short payback period and significant cash flow under reasonable commodity price assumptions.
-The pre-tax operating cash cost to produce an ounce of gold is $558 CDN with an all-in pre-tax-cost (including capital, sustaining capital and operating cost) of $955 CDN per ounce of gold.
+- Pre-tax operating cash cost to produce an ounce of gold is $558 CDN with an all in pre-tax cash cost (including capital, sustaining capital and operating cost) of $955 CDN per ounce of gold.